The Forest of Nisene Marks State Park

 Volunteer with the Trail Crew

-Visit http://www.advocatesfnm.org/ for details.
+Visit https://www.nisene.org for details.

 The Nisene Marks Volunteer Trail Crew helps make it possible for everyone to safely enjoy the beauty of our park.
 The Trail Crew meets the third Sunday of each month at 9:30am at the entrance kiosk, rain or shine.
 A typical workday lasts until mid-afternoon.
 Please bring your own work gloves, lunch, and water.
 Gain a unique perspective of The Forest of Nisene Marks State Park; enjoy a lively and productive experience with others who share a love of these redwood forests.
 Learn the satisfaction of participating in a vital part of the park's ability to educate and inspire the public!
-Event made possible by the Advocates of Nisene Marks and the Nisene Marks Trail Crew.
+Event made possible by the Advocates of Nisene Marksand the Nisene Marks Trail Crew.